 - Having inflammatory bowel disease.
 People with a digestive tract disease such as ulcerative colitis or Crohn's disease are at increased risk of pyoderma gangrenosum.

-- Having rheumatoid arthritis.
+- Having arthritis.
 People with rheumatoid arthritis are at increased risk of pyoderma gangrenosum.

-- Having blood cancer.
-People with blood disorders (hematologic malignancies) are at increased risk of pyoderma gangrenosum.
+- Having a blood disorder.
+People with acute myelogenous leukemia, myelodysplasia or a myeloproliferative disorder are at increased risk of pyoderma gangrenosum.

 You can't totally prevent pyoderma gangrenosum.
 If you have the condition, try to avoid injuring your skin.
 Injury or trauma to your skin, including from surgery, can provoke new ulcers to form.
 It may also help to control any underlying condition that may be causing the ulcers.